Chicoffee/wedding-invitation/README.md

-# 💍 Arwin & Jenelyn — Wedding Invitation Website
+# 💍 Wedding Invitation Website

 A digital wedding invitation website for couples to share their special day with family and friends — featuring their love story, event details, entourage, and an RSVP system.